 Salmon Recovery Riparian Program

-The program is designed with landowner needs in mind, and aims to increase opportunities for citizen engagement and stewardship in the recovery of salmon in Whatcom County.
+The program is designed with landowner needs in mind, and aims to increase opportunities for citizen engagement and stewardship for the recovery of salmon in Whatcom County.

 SRRP hosts a simple, easy to understand landowner agreement and more flexible buffer width than the CREP program.